chuanqisun/htmaa-2025/src/posts/week-09/index.md

 Now each rotation gesture would play the next note in "Ode to Joy", creating a tactile musical experience.
 The device was starting to feel like a real instrument.

-### A Very Mary B-side
+### A Not-So-Mary B-side

 As I tested the device, an idea struck me: what if rotating backwards would play a different melody, like the B-side of a vinyl record?
-I decided to add "Mary Had a Little Lamb" as the B-side melody—an equally joyful tune that would complement "Ode to Joy".
+I decided to add "Mary Had a Little Lamb" as the B-side melody.
+It's an equally joyful tune that would complement "Ode to Joy".

 However, implementing bidirectional melodies revealed a problem.
-The encoder would occasionally bounce with an unexpected direction change and immediately flip back to the original direction.
-This mechanical bounce caused the counter to reset prematurely.
-I had to add additional debouncing logic to ignore these spurious direction changes.
-I also implemented a deliberate reset: when the user intentionally switches direction, the counter resets to the beginning of the appropriate melody:
+The encoder would occasionally bounce with an unexpected double flip: it changes direction for one click, and immediately changes back for the next click.
+I had to defer the direction detection after debouncing so as to ignore these spurious direction changes.

 ```cpp
 // Two melodies for bidirectional playback